hmrc/ukim-auth-checker-api/resources/public/api/conf/1.0/Service_Guide.md

 - GB: Indicates that the business is based in the UK.
 - 205672212: Represents the business’s VAT Registration Number.
-- 000: These three zeros are always added to the end of a UK EORI number 1.
+- 000: These three zeros are always added to the end of a UK EORI number.

 In summary, having an EORI number is essential for anyone involved in international trade, as it allows customs authorities to monitor and track shipments effectively.
-You’ll need an EORI if you:

 ## API Status

 This version of the UKIMS API:

-- supports only the  UKIMS API v1.0
+- supports **only** the  UKIMS API v1.0
-- is currently not ready for testing
+- is currently **not** ready for testing
-- will not be ready for use in production until the service goes live
+- will **not** be ready for use in production until the service goes live

 ### Use the API to: